On the various notions of Poincar\'e duality pair

 Note that this is an infinite cyclic group.
 Let $\gamma: [0,1] \rightarrow X$ be a path such that $\gamma (0) = a$ and $\gamma (1) = b$.
 Then $\gamma$ induces an isomorphism from $\mathcal{O}_{a}$ to $\mathcal{O}_{b}$.
 Thus we get the desired orientation system $\mathcal{O}$.
 For convenience, we also denote by $\mathcal{O}$ the orientation system $p_{1}^{*} \mathcal{O}$ on $CE$.

 The second step is to construct a Thom class $u$.
 Since $X$ is a CW complex, it's locally contractible.
 Therefore, $(CE, E)$ is locally homotopically a pair of trivial fibrations.
-By a Mayer-Vietoris argument similar to \cite[thm.~10.2]{milnor_stasheff}, we obtain the following conclusions: \begin{enumerate} \item For each compact subset $K$ of $X$, for all local systems $\mathcal{B}$ on $X$ and $*<k$, the group
+By a Mayer-Vietoris argument similar to \cite[thm.~10.2]{milnor_stasheff}, we obtain the following conclusions: \begin{enumerate} \item For each finite subcomplex $K$ of $X$, for all local systems $\mathcal{B}$ on $X$ and $*<k$, the group

-is trivial. \item For each compact subset $K$ of $X$, there exists a unique
+is trivial. \item For each finite subcomplex $K$ of $X$, there exists a unique

 such that, $\forall x \in K$, the restriction of $u_{K}$ to $(CF_{x}, F_{x})$ is given by the preferred generator of